-- 1. Outages that can be initiated and completed within a twenty-four hour periodOutages that are less than 24 hours in duration. - 2.
+- 1. Outages that can be initiated and completed within a twenty-four hour period. - 2.
 Outages previously approved by ISO that are moved within the same calendar month either by the ISO or by request of the PTO. - 3.
-ISO approved allowable transmission maintenance activities during restricted maintenance operations as covered in ISO operating procedure-E-509A.
+ISO approved allowable transmission maintenance activities during restricted maintenance operations as covered in ISO operating procedure.